Sology/maily_herald/README.md

 # MailyHerald

-MailyHerald is a Ruby on Rails gem that helps you sending and managing your mailings.
+MailyHerald is a Ruby on Rails gem that helps you sending and managing your application mailings.
 Think of Maily as a self-hosted Mailchimp alternative you can easily integrate with your site.
 MailyHerald is great both for email marketing and conducting daily stream of notifications you send to your users.

 With MailyHerald you can send:
 * ad-hoc mailings - arbitrary emails sent to one or more users at given point in time (i.e. special offers, announcements),
 * one-time mailings (i.e. account activation or welcome emails),
 * periodical mailings (i.e. weekly notifications, reminders),
-* mailing sequences - multiple ordered emails delivered with certain delays since specific point in time (i.e. onboarding emails, site feature overview).
+* mailing sequences - multiple ordered emails delivered with certain delays since specific point in time (i.e. onboarding emails, site feature overview, reminders).

 Maily keeps track of user subscriptions and allow them to easily opt out.
 You can define who receives which emails and specify conditions that control delivery.
 All mailing deliveries are scheduled individually for each recipient, tracked and logged.